WrestleMania 22: Event

 Next, Booker T and Sharmell faced The Boogeyman in a handicap match.
 During the match, Boogeyman kissed Sharmell with a mouth full of worms, causing her to flee to the back.
-Boogeyman executed a Falling Chokebomb on Booker for the victory.
+Boogeyman executed a Falling Chokebomb on Booker T for the victory.

 The sixth match was a Divas match between Trish Stratus and Mickie James for the WWE Women's Championship.
 Mickie executed a Mick Kick on Trish to win the match and the WWE Women's Championship.
 Despite portraying a psychotic heel, Mickie James was audibly cheered by the crowd during the match.

 Next, The Undertaker faced Mark Henry in a casket match.
-Undertaker took the advantage and executed a Last Ride on Henry.
-While Henry was out of the ring, Undertaker executed a suicide dive over the top rope.
-Undertaker then performed a Tombstone Piledriver on Henry and pushed him into the casket to win the match and improve his WrestleMania record to 14–0.
+The Undertaker took the advantage and executed a Last Ride on Henry.
+While Henry was out of the ring, The Undertaker executed a suicide dive over the top rope.
+The Undertaker then performed a Tombstone Piledriver on Henry and pushed him into the casket to win the match and improve his WrestleMania record to 14–0.

 The eighth match was a No Holds Barred match between Shawn Michaels and Vince McMahon.
 Michaels put McMahon on a table and put a trashcan over McMahon's head.
 Michaels then climbed on the top of a ladder and executed a diving elbow drop on McMahon through the table.
 Michaels then executed Sweet Chin Music on McMahon to win the match.

-Next, Kurt Angle defended his World Heavyweight Championship against Rey Mysterio and Randy Orton in a Triple Threat match.
+Next, Kurt Angle defended his World Heavyweight Championship against Rey Mysterio and Randy Orton in a triple threat match.
 During Mysterio's entrance, P.O.D. performed Mysterio's music entrance live.
 In the end, Mysterio performed a 619 on Orton followed by a West Coast Pop to win the title.
 After the match, Mysterio celebrated with Chavo and Vickie Guerrero.

 The tenth match was a Playboy pillow fight between Torrie Wilson and Candice Michelle.
 Wilson pulled Candice's dress and Candice later pulled Wilson's dress.
 The match ended with Wilson pinning Candice with a roll-up for the win.